 Preservation and regeneration of a cherished neighbourhood

 Mirvish Village marks a shift in Toronto city-building by providing a necessary, new development model that includes rental housing, public spaces and retail animation in the Bloor and Bathurst neighbourhood.
 The project reimagines 4.5 acres in downtown Toronto – including the site formerly occupied by the beloved Honest Ed’s store – as a comprehensive purpose-built community for rental apartments and innovative retail, inspired by the small building floorplate densification of Tokyo.
-Mirvish Village will be comprised of 32 micro buildings and will eventually be home to over 2,000 Torontonians.
-All 800 suites will be rental, with some apartments available at below-market rates and almost half designed for families.
+Mirvish Village will be home to over 2,000 Torontonians, comprising 33 micro buildings that appeal to the human scale.
+Of the development’s almost 900 rental suites, 40% will offer rents at or below 30% of median Toronto household income, and over 40% will be family-sized units.
 The collection of buildings is broken into small towers and streetwall buildings with retail at the ground plane to preserve the rhythm of the existing streetscape.
 The development’s fine-grain approach fits seamlessly into the surrounding urban fabric known for its diversity and vitality.